 S/4HANA maintains an artificially exclusive restriction with the HANA database.
 SAP S/4HANA runs only on HANA.
-Customers are being forced to replace Oracle and IBM and Microsoft databases with HANA.
-And that is really just the tip of the iceberg as at a wide variety of accounts SAP is pushing HANA into various applications using usually some type of compatibility argument.
-That is only HANA support x, y or z in the application, and therefore, HANA should be purchased.
+Customers are being forced to replace Oracle and IBM and Microsoft databases with HANA and that is just the tip of the iceberg as at a wide variety of accounts.
+SAP is pushing HANA into various applications, usually using some type of compatibility argument.
+That is only HANA support x, y, or z in the application, and therefore, HANA should be purchased.

 HANA can be evaluated from many dimensions, and the overall topic is complex.
 These dimensions all have impacts on the TCO of HANA.
 We address these issues as necessary to explain our TCO estimates for HANA.

 - This study was intended to determine the TCO of HANA.